openpreserve/jpwrappa/doc/jpWrappaUserManual.md

 Note that the order in which *Aware*'s options are given on the command line influences the results. *Jpwrappa* always uses the exact order that is used in the profile.
 Note that you can use XML comments to annotate your profiles and make them self-documented.

-###Example profiles
+### Example profiles
-The *jpwrappa* installation includes a collection of example profiles for lossless and lossy encoding. *Linux* users who are using the Debian package of *jpwrappa* can find these profiles in the */etc/jpwrappa/profiles* directory. *Windows* users should look for the *profiles* directory in the installation root.
+The jpwrappa installation includes a collection of example profiles for lossless and lossy encoding.
+Linux users who are using the Debian package of *jpwrappa* can find these profiles in the */etc/jpwrappa/profiles* directory.
+Windows users should look for the *profiles* directory in the installation root.
+See Annex 1 of this User Manual (below

 ## Logging
 You can generate detailed logging information on each converted image using the *-l* switch.